Motivic Homotopy Groups of Spheres and Free Summands of Stably Free Modules: Ext-Completions

+Since uniquely $I'$-divisible implies $I'$-torsion free, to establish \ref{i:div3} we need only show that $\Hom(\ZIinf, A)$ is $I$-torsion-free.
+The left-exact functor $\Hom(-, A)$ converts the epimorphism $\Z[I^{-1}] \to \ZIinf$ to an injection, so that $\Hom(\ZIinf, A)$ is isomorphic to a subgroup of an $I$-torsion-free group, establishing the result. \end{proof}

 \begin{definition}[{ \cite{Bousfield1972}}] The \emph{$\Ext$-completion} of an abelian group $A$ at the set of primes $I$ is the group $\Ext(\ZIinf, A)$. \end{definition} We have observed above that the $\Ext$-completion consists of nontorsion or elements whose torsion order is a product of primes in $I$.
-From the short exact sequence
+From the short exact sequence \eqref{eq:4} we deduce that there is a natural homomorphism